ETOM 2025 pilot-Conference

 - 13:00 Registration – venue open for public (light lunch offer)

-- 14:00 Welcoming and thematic introduction
+- Welcoming and Thematic Introduction

-- 14:30 Assignment – „keynote panel“
+- 14:30 Assignment / Keynote Panel

-(panel-talk stating the work-assignment for the conference) - 15:00 Prelude – external impulse(s): tba
+(panel-talk – work-assignment for the conference) - 15:00 Prelude – Special Impulse:

-- 15:45 Section 1: Modernism – a progressive heritage
+- Section 1: Modernism – a progressive heritage

-for liberal, democratic, and sustainable societies? - 15:45 Intro to section (incl. short introductions to speakers)
+for liberal, democratic, and sustainable societies? - 15:45 Intro to section

-- 16:00 Keynotes – Impulses (3 lectures, 3 speakers, each 20 min.):
+- 16:00 Keynotes – Impulses

-- David Crowely
+- David Crowely (Ireland): Socmodernist Emotions

-- 17:00 Workshop-talk –
+- 17:00 Workshop-talk – Discussion with speakers (Q&A with audience)

-Discussion with speakers (Q&A with audience) - 17:45 Short-break
+- 17:45 Short-break

 - 18:00 Keynotes – Impulses